-- (3) Measuring equipment shall conform to an industry standard such as American Petroleum Institute (API) Manual of Petroleum Measurement Standards (MPMS) Chapter 14,10 Measurement of Flow to Flares. - (4) Measuring equipment shall not be designed or equipped with a manifold that allows the diversion of natural gas around the metering element except for the sole purpose of inspecting and servicing the measuring equipment. - (5) If metering is not practicable due to circumstances such as low flow rate or low pressure venting and flaring, the operator shall estimate the volume of vented or flared natural gas using a methodology that can be independently verified. - F. Reporting of vented or flared natural gas. - (1) Venting or flaring caused by an emergency, a malfunction, or of long duration. - (a) The operator shall notify the division of venting or flaring that exceeds 50 MCF in volume and either results from an emergency or malfunction or lasts eight hours or more cumulatively within any 24-hour period from a single event by filing a form C-129 with the division as follows: - (i) for venting or flaring that equals or exceeds 50 MCF but is less than 500 MCF from a single event, notify the appropriate division district office in writing by filing a form C-129 no later than 15 days following discovery or commencement of venting or flaring; or - (ii) for venting or flaring that equals or exceeds 500 MCF or otherwise qualifies as a major release as defined in 19.15.29.7 NMAC from a single event, notify the appropriate division district office verbally or by e-mail as soon as possible and no later than 24 hours following discovery or commencement of venting or flaring and provide the information required in form C-129.
-No later than 15 days following the discovery or commencement of venting or flaring, the operator shall file a form C-129 that verifies, updates, or corrects the verbal or e-mail notification; and - (iii) no later than 15 days following the termination of venting or flaring, notify the division by filing a form C-129. - (b) The operator shall provide and certify the accuracy of the following information in the form C-129:
+(3) Measuring equipment shall conform to an industry standard such as American Petroleum Institute (API) Manual of Petroleum Measurement Standards (MPMS) Chapter 14.10 Measurement of Flow to Flares.

+(4) Measuring equipment shall not be designed or equipped with a manifold that allows the diversion of natural gas around the metering element except for the sole purpose of inspecting and servicing the measuring equipment.

+If metering is not practicable due to circumstances such as low flow rate or low pressure (5) venting and flaring, the operator shall estimate the volume of vented or flared natural gas using a methodology that can be independently verified.

+Reporting of vented or flared natural gas.
+F.

+Venting or flaring caused by an emergency, a malfunction, or of long duration.

+The operator shall notify the division of venting or flaring that exceeds 50 MCF (a) in volume and either results from an emergency or malfunction or lasts eight hours or more cumulatively within any 24-hour period from a single event by filing a form C-129 in lieu of a C-141, except as provided by Subparagraph (d) of Paragraph (1) of Subsection G of 19.15.27.8 NMAC, with the division as follows:

+for venting or flaring that equals or exceeds 50 MCF but is less than (i) 500 MCF from a single event, notify the division in writing by filing a form C-129 no later than 15 days following discovery or commencement of venting or flaring; or

+(ii) for venting or flaring that equals or exceeds 500 MCF or otherwise qualifies as a major release as defined in 19.15.29.7 NMAC from a single event, notify the division verbally or by email as soon as possible and no later than 24 hours following discovery or commencement of venting or flaring and provide the information required in form C-129.
+No later than 15 days following the discovery or commencement of venting or flaring, the operator shall file a form C-129 that verifies, updates, or corrects the verbal or e-mail notification: and

+(iii) no later than 15 days following the termination of venting or flaring, notify the division by filing a form C-129.

+The operator shall provide and certify the accuracy of the following information (b) in the form C-129:

 - (i) operator's name;

 - (ii) name and type of facility;

 - (iii) equipment involved;

-- (iv) compositional analysis of vented or flared natural gas;
+- compositional analysis of vented or flared natural gas that is (iv)

-- (v) date(s) and time(s) that venting or flaring was discovered or